ARMNTL/project-odin-calculator/README.md

 # Project Odin Calculator

+## Questions I made during development

+-   Can I do this without using global variables?
+-   How can I insert unicode characters?
+The true minus sign.
+(Unicode 2212)

 ## Steps I made

 1. Making the calculator skeleton on html.
 By the way, it's inpired by Microsoft Windows 11 Calculator in **Keep on top** mode.